gayanvoice/volley-kotlin/README.md

 # Google Volley Kotlin
 Volley-Kotlin is the Kotlin implementation of Volley HTTP library.
-This approach to convert the library into Kotlin, because there no plans [issues#34](https://github.com/google/volley/issues/34) for Google to rewrite the libary to Kotlin.
+This approach to convert the library into Kotlin, because there are no plans [issues#34](https://github.com/google/volley/issues/34) for Google to write the libary to Kotlin

 >Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.
 Volley is available on [GitHub](https://github.com/google/volley).